eoduniyi/hyperSpec.gsoc2020/blog/weekly_reports.md

 ## 1. The Return of `hyperSpec.mutate/transmute`
 Still need to finish fleshing out the details of the `hyperSpec.mutate()` and `hyperSpec.transmute()` functions.

-According to our Monday meeting, the generalized mutate/transmute allows and disallows the following:
+According to our Monday meeting, the generalized `mutate/transmute` should allow and disallow the following:

 ```R
 # Is allowed: